neuton/resume/resume.md

 :   **Postdoc, Computational Biophysics**;
     *Trento Institute for Fundamental Physics and Applications, Italy*

-    Protein folding molecular dynamics
-    within the transition-path theory (Gromacs, Python, MDAnalysis).
+    Applied transition-path theory to protein folding molecular dynamics (Gromacs, Python and MDAnalysis),
-    Studied an approach to a variational estimate of the committor function for some known fast-folding proteins.
+    resulting in a variational estimate of the committor function for fast-folding proteins.
-    Wrote scripts to automate production and analysis of ratchet-and-pawl Gromacs simulations on a cluster (Bash, Makefile).
+    Automated production and analysis of ratchet-and-pawl Gromacs simulations on a cluster (Bash, Makefile).
     Co-lectured a course on molecular physics for biology and computer science students.
-    Assisted in maintaining servers and computer cluster infrastructure (Proxmox, slurm).
+    Assisted in maintaining servers and computer cluster infrastructure (Proxmox, Debian, Wordpress, Bash, slurm).

 2015 -- 2019
 :   **PhD student, Theoretical Nuclear Physics**;
     *Johannes Gutenberg University of Mainz, Germany*

-    Performed a supervised research on application of dispersion relations to timelike Compton scattering off the proton, low-energy quarkonium -- proton interaction
+    Conducted a supervised research (Python, FORM, pen) on application of dispersion relations in quantum field theory to various hadronic processes, contributing to several highly-cited papers.
-    and the hadronic light-by-light scattering in relation to muon's anomalous magnetic moment (Python, FORM).
     Did 3 semesters of teaching assistance in quantum mechanics and basic quantum field theory.

 2014
 :   **Python developer** at [ScienceWISE](https://info.arxiv.org/help/sciencewise.html) project;
     *Swiss Federal Institute of Technology Lausanne, Switzerland*

-    Backend development (Django, MySQL) and local servers monitoring (Python, Bash).
+    Developed and monitored backend systems for ScienceWISE project (Django, MySQL, Python, Bash) improving data management and user experience.

 Education